galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >
 > **Example**
 >
-> As an example, consider the following image from Fouhy et al {% cite Fouhy2016 %}.
+> As an example, consider the following image from {% cite Fouhy2016 %}.
 > A mock community sample was sequenced for different combinations of sequencer and primer sets (V-regions).
 > Since we know the expected outcome, we can assess the accuracy of each pipeline.
 A similar approach can be used to
 > assess different parameter settings of the *in-silico*  analysis pipline.